GENERAL MEDICINE CASE PRESENTATION: Patients presenting with shortness of breath

 Superior vena cava obstruction

-Precordial area- shape normal, apex impulse not seen
+On inspection-Precordial area- shape normal, apex impulse not seen

 Beyond precordium : no pulsations